cabforum/servercert/docs/Bylaws.md

 8)	Primary means of communication to be used by the Working Group (see subsection (d) below)
 9)	Mandatory applicability of the IPR Policy

 (c)  After the charter is approved, the CWG MAY elect a new Chair by majority vote of the CWG's members, or as otherwise specified in the charter.
 The CWG Chair will send an invitation to the Public Mail List for an initial CWG meeting and will solicit eligible Members, Associate Members and Interested Parties (as specified in the charter) with expertise and interest in the CWG’s subject matter to participate in the CWG.
-In order to participate in a CWG, a party must have agreed to the IPR Policy Agreement and formally declared participation.
+In order to participate in a Working Group, a party must have agreed to the IPR Policy Agreement and formally declared participation.
 Each CWG Chair shall be responsible for ensuring that all parties attending the respective CWG meetings have signed the IPR Policy Agreement and have formally declared their participation in the CWG via the mechanism designated by the Forum prior to attending.

 (d)  Each CWG may establish its own means for their communications, as provided in the charter, but such means should be managed in the same fashion as the Public Mail List and employed by the CWG with a similar level of transparency as appropriate to their nature with public archives for written methods of communication.
 CWGs may meet by teleconference or have face-to-face meetings as provided in the charter, but the Forum shall not be responsible for the expenses of any such teleconferences or meetings.